codevcn/codevcn/README.md

 <h2 align="center">Hi there 👋, I'm Lương Thành Lợi</h2>
-<h3 align="center">Web developer and Open-source enthusiast</h3>
+<h3 align="center">A web developer and an Open-source enthusiast</h3>

-I can work on either backend or frontend side, but I prefer frontend.
-I have experience with React.js, Node.js, Next.js, and Nest.js, but good work in React and Next.
-Plus, I have worked with Spring Boot Web in some collaboration projects and found it an interesting and effective framework.
-The projects are available on this GitHub.
-Besides, I have interests in PHP and its framework Laravel, and Python as well as its framework Django.
+I can work on either backend or frontend side, but prefer the frontend.
+I have experience with React.js, Node.js, Next.js, and Nest.js, but good work with React and Next.
+Plus, I have worked with Spring Boot Web on Java in some collaboration projects and found it an interesting and effective framework.
+I also have interests in Python as well as its framework Django.
+Most of things I built are available on this GitHub, not much but enough.

 I enjoy coding and building application, feel satisfied with my products.
-My motto "Don't do it if you have no interest in it, you're just wasting your and other people's time after all".
+My motto "Don't agree to do if you have no interest in it, you're just wasting your and other people's time after all".
+Hope we can collab, Yah!

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=codevcn&layout=compact&theme=dark)](https://github.com/codevcn)

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">Feel free to connect with me:</h3>
 <p align="left">
 <a href="https://fb.com/lthloi" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/facebook.svg" alt="lthloi" height="30" width="40" /></a>
 </p>